inmanta/inmanta-core/docs/administrators/updating_the_orchestrator.rst

         .. code-block:: bash

-            sudo systemctl start inmanta-server.service
+            sudo systemctl enable --now inmanta-server.service

-        5. When accessing the web console, all the environments from the old orchestrator should be visible, and still halted.
+        5. When accessing the web console, all the environments will be visible, and still halted.
         6. One environment at a time:

            1. Disable the ``auto_deploy`` option in the environment settings.  (``/console/settings?env=<your-env-id>&state.Settings.tab=Configuration``)